fergiemcdowall/solrstrap/README.md

 Solrstrap therefore requires much less server power and bandwidth than standard search-middleware applications.

 ##Installation, How do I make it work?
-Optionally edit SERVERROOT in /js/solrstrap.js to point to the "select" endpoint of your solr instance
+Optionally edit SERVERROOT in /js/solrstrap.js to point to the "select" endpoint of your solr instance, and HITTILE/HITBODY to reference the appropriate fields in your index

 Click on /solrstrap.html.